Financial essentials

 Even though Jim and Tim invested the exact same amount over the same time period, by utilizing a dollar cost averaging strategy, Jim was able to purchase 12 more shares of the investment than Tim.

-Dollar cost averaging does not ensure a profit or protect against loss in decling markets.
-Because such a strategy involves periodic investment, you should consider your financial ability and willingness to continue purchases through periods of low price levels.
+Dollar cost averaging is a disciplined, consistent approach that keeps you invested — and in the market — for the long term.
+However, it does not ensure a profit or protect against loss in declining markets, and it does not guarantee better outcomes than a lump sum investment made at an opportune time.
+Because such a strategy involves periodic investment, you should consider your financial ability and willingness to continue purchases through periods of low prices.

-Also referred to as compound interest, this concept refers to the growth you have received on your original contributions plus the growth earned on the previous investment performance.
+This concept refers to the growth you have received on your original contributions plus the interest earned on the previous investment performance.
 Take the following example:

 Discover compound interest